Do you ever find yourself needing to send large files through Outlook but are restricted by the file attachment size limit?

-Sadly, due to mail server restrictions, Outlook has a default attachment size limit of 20MB.
-If you try to upload a file bigger than that, you’ll receive an error that says “Attachment size exceeds the allowable limit” or “The file you’re attaching is bigger than the server allows.
+Sadly, due to mail server restrictions, Outlook has a default attachment size limit of 25MB.
+Therefore, if you try to upload a file bigger than that, you’ll receive an error that says “Attachment size exceeds the allowable limit” or “The file you’re attaching is bigger than the server allows.
 Try putting the file in a shared location and sending a link instead,” depending on the Outlook version you’re using.

-- Modifying the registry in Windows to increase upload size limit (only on Windows OS)
+- Modifying the registry on Windows computer to increase the upload size limit

 - Compressing files before sending

 2) Download the Secure Send add-in here and follow the installation instructions.
 With the add-in is installed, you’ll see two new icons on Outlook’s navigation ribbon: “attach large file” and “secure send” as shown in the image below.